 1. Heart Benefits

 When it comes to matters of the heart, what does green tea do?

-Past research has suggested that it not only helps to prevent plaque build-up in arteries but that it also helps to lower blood pressure and prevent heart attack and even stroke – thanks to its ability to relax the blood vessels and improve blood flow.
+The effect of this is that green tea could help to lower blood pressure and prevent heart attack and even stroke.
+This is thanks to its ability to relax the blood vessels and improve blood flow.

 2. Weight Loss

 Sure, while heart benefits are great, many use green tea believing that it will help them shed their unwanted weight.
 It’s a classic go-to beverage for dieters.
 Is there any evidence to back-up this popularity of green tea for weight loss?

 Yes, studies have shown that green tea is an excellent addition to a healthy diet.
 It has also demonstrated that EGCG has a significant effect on obesity and can help to decrease obesity overall.
 Studies done in previous years have shown that green tea can boost the metabolic rate and increase fat burning, hence why so many fat burning supplements on the market include green tea as the main ingredient.